Soliplex Agents

 - extensions: File extensions to include (overrides the global

-EXTENSIONSsetting). - delete_stale: Remove documents from the Ingester that no longer appear in any component (default: false).
+EXTENSIONSsetting). - delete_stale: Remove locally-stored documents that no longer appear in any component (default: false).
 See Stale Document Removal below.

 Component Types